Bayesian optimal design for ordinary differential equation models with application in biological science: Examples

 \subsection{JAK-STAT mechanism}

-The JAK-STAT mechanism describes a set of biochemical reactions of STAT-5 transcription factors in response to binding of the Erythropoietin hormone to cell surface receptors.
-The system of $S=4$ ODEs, for $t \in [0,60]$, is
+\citet{CCGC2015}, and authors referenced therein, considered Bayesian inference for the JAK-STAT mechanism.
+A system of $s=4$ equations describes changes in the biochemical reaction states of STAT-5 transcription factors that occur in response to binding of the Erythropoietin hormone to cell surface receptors \citep{PD1997}:

-where $u_{01}$ and $\omega$ are unknown, and $u_4(t) = 0$ for $t \in [-\omega,0]$.
-The examples thus far have been initial value problems (IVPs) whereas the system above is an example of a delay initial function problem (DIFP).
-After gene activation in the cell nucleus, the transcription factors revert to their initial state, returning to the cytoplasm for the next activation cycle.
-This stage is explained by the unknown time delay denote by $\omega$.